Why data scientist isn’t your first job

 - BI specialist - you translate data into dashboards and insights.

-But also: business analyst or reporting analyst can be good stepping stones – especially if you’re strong in communication or connecting people and data.
-“Not everyone needs to do hardcore programming,” says Jorn.
-“Maybe you’re great at presenting, persuading, explaining.
-Then you can be the bridge between tech and business – and that’s just as important.”
+But also: business analyst or reporting analyst can be good intermediate steps, especially if you are strong in communication or connecting people and data."Not everyone needs to be hardcore in programming," says Julien.
+"Maybe you're just good at presenting, persuading, explaining.
+Then you can be the bridge between the tech and the business - and that's just as important. "

-Conclusion: build your career from practical experience
+Conclusion: build your career from practice

-About Solid Professionals
+Over Solid Professionals